barrickgold/codemine-demo-sign-up-api/README.md

 ### Creating tables and seeding data

-Table structure is set up through Knex, you will need to run the following to ensure the schema.
+Table structure is set up through Sequelize, you will need to run the following to ensure the schema.

 Apply migrations and seed data:
 ```